GLFC-WET/hydroweight/README.md

 We wanted users to access intermediate products and also anticipated that layers and/or errors may be very case-specific.
-For these reasons, we don’t *yet* provide an all-in-one solution for multiple sites and/or layers of interest but provide workflows.
+For these reasons, we don’t *yet* provide an all-in-one solution for multiple sites and/or layers of interest but provide workflows instead.

 We advocate using `foreach` since it is `lapply`-like but passes along errors to allow for later fixing.
 Linking `foreach` with `doParallel`